MA Chinese and Linguistics

 Year 4

-You will continue to study Chinese language, focusing on advanced skills in speaking, reading and writing, and building on your existing translation skills.
+You will continue to study modern standard Chinese, focusing on advanced skills in speaking, reading, listening and writing.
+You will also build on your existing translation skills.

 Programme structure